Rebec: Origins

 Popular from the 13th to 16th centuries, the introduction of the rebec into Western Europe coincided with the Arabic conquest of the Iberian Peninsula.
 There is, however, evidence of the existence of bowed instruments in the 9th century in Eastern Europe.
 The Persian geographer of the 9th century Ibn Khurradadhbih cited the bowed Byzantine lira (or lyra) as a typical bowed instrument of the Byzantines and equivalent to the pear-shaped Arab rebab.

 The rebec was adopted as a key instrument in Arab classical music and in Morocco it was used in the tradition of Arabo-Andalusian music, which had been kept alive by descendants of Muslims who left Spain as refugees following the Reconquista.
 The rebec also became a favorite instrument in the tea houses of the Ottoman Empire.

-The rebec was first referred to by that name around the beginning of the 14th century, though a similar instrument, usually called a lira da braccio (arm lyre), had been played since around the 9th century.
+The rebec was first referred to by that name around the beginning of the 14th century, though as mentioned above the Byzantine lira had been played since around the 9th century.
 The name derives from the 15th century Middle French rebec, altered in an unexplained manner from the 13th century Old French ribabe, which in turn comes from the Arabic rebab.
-An early form of the rebec is also referred to as the rubeba in a 13th century Moravian treatise on music.
+An early form of the rebec is also referred to as the rubeba in a 13th-century Moravian treatise on music.
 Medieval sources refer to the instrument by several other names, including kit and the generic term fiddle.

 A distinguishing feature of the rebec is that the bowl (or body) of the instrument is carved from a solid piece of wood.
 This distinguishes it from the later period vielles and gambas known in the Renaissance.

 Tuning

-The number of strings on the rebec varies from 1 to 5, although three is the most common number.
-Early forms of the instrument commonly had 2.
+The number of strings on the rebec varies from one to five,although three is the most common number.
+Early forms of the instrument commonly had two.
 The strings are often tuned in fifths, although this tuning is not universal.
 Many depictions of the rebec show its bridge as flat, which would mean that several strings were bowed at the same time.
 This suggests that the strings would likely be tuned in fifths and fourths similar to the fiddle and mandora.
 The instrument was originally in the treble range, like the violin, but later larger versions were developed, so that by the 16th century composers were able to write pieces for consorts of rebecs, just as they did for consorts of viols.